Slackadays/Clipboard/README.md

 - **zero-bloat**.
 Clipboard rings in at mere kilobytes on most platforms.
 - **zero-config**.
 Clipboard infers everything out of the box.
 - **zero-effort**.
 Clipboard is carefully designed to be friendly to newbies and power users alike.
 - **zero-dependency**.
-Clipboard works on any up-to-date Windows, Linux, macOS, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, or OpenIndiana system, or anything that supports C++20, all with ZERO dependencies.
+Clipboard works on any up-to-date Windows, Linux, Android, macOS, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, or OpenIndiana system, or anything that supports C++20, all with ZERO dependencies.
 Yes, really!
 - **zero-legacy**.
 Clipboard carries zero (0) legacy baggage from the software of yore.
 - **universal**.
 Clipboard supports English, Spanish, Portuguese, and Turkish locales.
 - **a time-saver**.
 Clipboard frees you from ugly, temporary directories and memorizing file locations!